ちがいをちからに変える街。渋谷区

 Those 16 years of age or older: Seven years from the date of issue

-Those 15 years of age or younger: Until the 16th birthday
+Those 15 years of age or younger: Until the day before your 16th birthday (For residence cards issued before November 1, 2023: Until your 16th birthday)

 Those 16 years of age or older: Until the expiration date

-Those 15 years of age or younger: Until the expiration date or the 16th birthday, whichever comes first
+Those 15 years of age or younger: Until the expiration date of your period of stay or the day before your 16th birthday, whichever comes first (For residence cards issued before November 1, 2023: Until the expiration date of your period of stay or your 16th birthday, whichever comes first)

 Special permanent resident certificate